mozilla/source-map/README.md

 ### SourceMapConsumer

-A SourceMapConsumer instance represents a parsed source map which we can query for information about the original file positions by giving it a file position in the generated source.
+A `SourceMapConsumer` instance represents a parsed source map which we can query for information about the original file positions by giving it a file position in the generated source.

 #### SourceMapConsumer.initialize(options)

-When using `SourceMapConsumer` outside of node.js, for example on the web, it needs to know from what URL to load `lib/mappings.wasm`.
+When using `SourceMapConsumer` outside of node.js, for example on the Web, it needs to know from what URL to load `lib/mappings.wasm`.
 You must inform it by calling `initialize` before constructing any `SourceMapConsumer`s.